project-oak/arcsjs-core/README.md

 **Modular**

 ArcsJs particles can be easily added and removed to any project, allowing third party (internal or external) code to be added to your project while maintaining privacy.

+**Rapid Application Development**

+ArcsJs enables rapid application development by letting developers mix and match already supported services and functionality.

+**Privacy Preserving**

+In ArcsJs, developers write code within particles that are combined using recipes to create increasingly complex systems.
+These particles are supervised when executed.
+This allows 3rd party developers to access privileged information while maintaining the end-user's privacy.

+**Multi-Device**

+ArcsJs is device agnostic.
+Inputs from any supported device, can trigger output on any other supported device.

+**AI-First**

+ArcsJs is designed to work with AI models from the start.

+**Modular**

+ArcsJs particles can be easily added and removed to any project, allowing third party (internal or external) code to be added to your project while maintaining privacy.